AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/magento-2.4.0-known-issue-braintree-virtual-terminal-page-is-corrupted.md

 ---
+description: This article provides a patch for the known Adobe Commerce 2.4.0 issue, where the Braintree Virtual Terminal page does not load the proper UI elements or a proper error message if Braintree is not configured.
+labels: 2.4.0,Braintree Virtual Terminal,Magento Commerce,Magento Commerce Cloud,known issues,patch,troubleshooting,Adobe Commerce,on-premises,cloud infrastructure
 title: Adobe Commerce 2.4.0 Braintree Virtual Terminal page corrupted
-labels: 2.4.0,Braintree Virtual Terminal,Magento Commerce,Magento Commerce Cloud,known issues,patch,troubleshooting,Adobe Commerce,on-premises,cloud infrastructure
 ---

+# Adobe Commerce 2.4.0 Braintree Virtual Terminal page corrupted

 This article provides a patch for the known Adobe Commerce 2.4.0 issue, where the Braintree Virtual Terminal page does not load the proper UI elements or a proper error message if Braintree is not configured.